Vera Borea: Sports models for city wear : a couture house dedicated to sportswear

 With assistance of her friend, the British-born Princess de Rohan, the countess located her haute-couture salon at 29 rue d'Artois, at the very end of Faubourg Saint-Honoré.
 With growing success, the house established in 1935 a two-story shop at 376 rue Saint Honoré, which remained open until 2007.

-With a no-nonsense, hands-on approach, de Regoli, an avid skier, swimmer and golfer, tried out her creations on herself before she offered them for sale, and often modelled them for clients.
+With a no-nonsense, hands-on approach, Vera Borea, an avid skier, swimmer and golfer, tried out her creations on herself before she offered them for sale, and often modelled them for clients.
 The designs appeared smart enough to be worn in town, reuniting sports and town wardrobes.

 International success

 Vera Borea soon became the favorite destination on both sides of the Atlantic for women going for the new relaxed lifestyle.

 American department stores snapped her designs and the house became the reference for garments that were simple in line but unusual in materials and cut, modern and practical.
 Vera Borea's creations often featured details that, beyond looking good, served a practical purpose and could be wore on multiple occasions such as after tennis, for motoring or on a ship.

 Prestigious fashion magazines featured Vera Borea's creations alongside Hermès, Lanvin, Chanel and Patou.
 Her designs were copied with those of Vionnet, Schiaparelli, Lanvin and Patou.

-Scores of Americans soon joined the regular French clients at Borea's Paris salon, including famous sportswomen such as Helen Wills and Suzanne Lenglen and Hollywood movie stars such as Joan Bennett.
+Scores of Americans soon joined the regular French clients at Vera Borea's Paris salon, including famous sportswomen such as Helen Wills and Suzanne Lenglen and Hollywood movie stars such as Joan Bennett.

-Until the retirement of de Regoli in 1962, Vera Borea was considered one of the grand Parisian couturiers of its days and was a member of Parisian Haute-Couture.
+Until the retirement in 1962, Vera Borea was considered one of the grand Parisian couturiers of its days and was a member of Parisian Haute-Couture.